Ekitji/siem/README.md

 The generic process creation by SYSTEM is high value query.
 It catches alot of scenarios.. besides of services and schtask spawning child processes it also catches msiexec.exe spawning a child process.
 It also caches if a executable from c:\windows\ccmcache is spawning a child process from a userwritable path.
 If we where to order executables in vulnerability i would still say that services.exe is related to software misconfigurations and schtasks is more a administrator misconfiguration..

-If you have tried all queries and not got successful. if you want to hunt deeper, and do a litte bit more work - go for every child process of services.exe and schtasks.exe, regardles of where.
+If you have tried all queries and did not got successful. if you want to hunt deeper, and do a litte bit more work - go for every child process of services.exe and schtasks.exe, regardless of where.
 Enumerate the enterprise and look for the ones in typical admin protected paths also (Program Files & Program Files (x86)).
 Its more common than you think that software vendors mess up the ACL even in typical protected paths.
 Use the process creation events and the events for services and schedule tasks.
 For Schedule tasks - query every Command field and Argument field.
 The argument field may be pointing to a script file in user writable path or C-root.
 The command fields may be pointing to a binary that has insecure ACL.

 ## Uninstall processes
 Its likely that if a user can trigger an installation, they can also trigger a uninstallation.
 Uninstall processes are of interest regardles of where the filepath is.